gcrodriguez/3D-Perception-Project/writeup_template.md

 --- | --- | --- | --- | --- | --- | --- | ---
 0.005 | 0.06 | 2.0 | 0.05 | 400 | 2000 | 0.005 | 5

 While these parameters worked fined for the first scenario (world 1) detecting all objects, they don't work well for the second scenario (world 2).
 Smaller objects like glue and soap2 were not detected, as can be observed in the image below.
-By changing the  min. cluster size to 350, all parameters were identified.
-However, glue and book were classified as stick notes.
+By changing the  min. cluster size to 350, all objects could be identified.
+However, glue and book were wrongly recognized as stick notes.

 ![image-13](https://github.com/gcrodriguez/3D-Perception-Project/blob/master/identify_world2_incomplete.png)

 What to do?
 There was no other option but increase the quantity of the objects captured positions, train and evaluate better the classifiers.
-By changing the quantity from 10 to 15, the results obtained by the classifiers can be observed below (the results of the 10 captured positions are also presnted in order to give the notion of the classifier's accuracy evolution).
+By changing the quantity from 10 to 15, the results obtained by the classifiers can be observed below (the results of the 10 captured positions are also presented in order to give the notion of the classifier's accuracy evolution).

 LINEAR